 Pregnancy and Lactation

-There are marked variations among individuals with respect to phenytoin plasma levels where toxicity may occur.
-Nystagmus, on lateral gaze, usually appears at 20 mcg/mL, ataxia at 30 mcg/mL; dysarthria and lethargy appear when the plasma concentration is over 40 mcg/mL, but as high a concentration as 50 mcg/mL has been reported without evidence of toxicity.
+There are marked variations among individuals with respect to phenytoin serum levels where toxicity may occur.
+Nystagmus, on lateral gaze, usually appears at 20 mcg/mL, ataxia at 30 mcg/mL; dysarthria and lethargy appear when the serum concentration is over 40 mcg/mL, but as high a concentration as 50 mcg/mL has been reported without evidence of toxicity.
 As much as 25 times the therapeutic dose has been taken to result in a serum concentration over 100 mcg/mL with complete recovery.
 Irreversible cerebellar dysfunction and atrophy have been reported.

 The adequacy of the respiratory and circulatory systems should be carefully observed and appropriate supportive measures employed.
 Hemodialysis can be considered since phenytoin is not completely bound to plasma proteins.
 Total exchange transfusion has been used in the treatment of severe intoxication in pediatric patients.